tigranv/Useful_Examples_C-Sharp/WorkWithFiles/README.md

 <img src="https://cloud.githubusercontent.com/assets/24522089/21962098/41a510c8-db36-11e6-95ef-eb392a0a1919.png" align="right" width="130px" height="130px" />
 Examples on how to use files in C# 6.0 System.IO

-* [CreateFile](https://github.com/tigranv/Useful-examples/tree/master/WorkWithFiles/CreateFile) provides an opportunity to safely create file writing in it, and reading from file
+* [CreateFile](https://github.com/tigranv/Useful-examples/tree/master/WorkWithFiles/CreateFile) provides an opportunity to safely create and edite files.

-* [Kill Unnecessary Files!](https://github.com/tigranv/Useful-examples/tree/master/WorkWithFiles/Kill%20Unnecessary%20Files!)is a small application that can clean selected directory from unnecessary files and folders
+* [Kill Unnecessary Files!](https://github.com/tigranv/Useful-examples/tree/master/WorkWithFiles/Kill%20Unnecessary%20Files!) is a small application that can clean selected directory from unnecessary files and folders.

 ## How it works